-Network ports are the reason why computers can multi-task.
+In simple terms, a computer use network ports to multi-task.
 You may be wondering do computers multitask?
 Yes, they do.

 An example of computer multitasking is when you open a YouTube video, a Facebook page in Chrome, and at the same time, you are playing a computer game.

-It is important to note that the computer uses an IP address to connect to the internet.
-However, if the computer was to use an IP address to connect to services, you will only perform one service at a time.
+A computer connects to the internet using an IP address.
+If the computer was to use an IP address to connect to launch operations, you will only perform one service at a time.

-To connect multiple services, the computer uses network ports.
+A computer uses network ports to connect multiple services or applications.
 Below is an analysis of various network ports and their classification.

-We have said a computer is 16 bit.
-In binary, it means that there are 65536 combinations.
-Therefore, network ports range from 0 to 65535.
+We have said a computer is a 16-bit decimal number.
+In binary, this means that there are 65536 combinations.
+Therefore, network ports range from 1 to 65,535.

 Classification of Network Ports

-Network ports range 0-65535 are classified into well-known ports, registered ports, and private ports.
-The classification is based on smaller port ranges as explained below.
+Network ports range 0-65535 are classified into well-known ports, registered ports, and private ports as explained below.

 1. Well-Known Ports (0-1023)

-These are ports that are used to connect server services and are also popularly known as ephemeral ports.
+These are ports that are computer use to connect server services.
+These ports are popularly known as ephemeral ports or system ports.

 Popular examples of well-know ports are port 80 assigned to HTTP, port 23 assigned to Telnet, and port 53 assigned to DNS.